JohannesKonings/JohannesKonings.github.io/websites/astro/src/content/blog/2023-09-08-aws-sso-steampipe/index.md

 ![successfully logged in](./successfully-logged-in.png)

-After it's confirmed, you can create profiles with the script `./scripts/create-aws-profiles.sh` inside the container.
-This will create a profile for each account in the aws config file ~/.aws/config (after confirmation) with a suffix of the assigned roles for the accounts.

-The scipt is adapted from this gist: <https://gist.github.com/lukeplausin/3cfedc29755e184ef526b504c77ffe70>

-The last step for the setup is to create the connections for Steampipe with the script `./scripts/create-aws-connections.sh` inside the container.
+The last step for the setup is to create the connections for Steampipe with the script `./scripts/create-steampipe-aws-config.sh` inside the container.
 This will create a connection for each profile in the AWS config file ~/.aws/config.
 Not every role is allowed to query the data, so it's necessary to set the env variable `ALLOWED_ROLES` with the roles allowed to query the data.
 The roles are comma-separated.
 E.g.

 `ALLOWED_ROLES="AWSReadOnlyAccess,AWSAdministratorAccess"`